 "Whey is one of two proteins found in cow's milk," says dietitian Kayla Girgen, RD, founder of Nutrition Untapped.
 (The other protein in milk is casein.)
 "Whey protein is a complete protein, which means it contains all nine essential amino acids.
 Essential amino acids are building blocks of protein that our body cannot make on its own and must be consumed from our diet."

 Video of the Day

-There are four main types of whey protein:
+There are three main types of whey protein: